-3Commas is the platform I keep coming back to.
 I've tried Bitsgap, Pionex, Cryptohopper, and a dozen others.
-3Commas isn't perfect — the pricing has gotten aggressive and the UI is cluttered — but for DCA bots on major exchanges, nothing else comes close.
+None of them stuck.
+3Commas isn't perfect, the pricing has gotten aggressive and the UI is cluttered, but for DCA bots on major exchanges, nothing else comes close.

 What is 3Commas?

-3Commas is a cloud-based trading bot platform founded in 2017.
-It supports 20+ exchanges and offers DCA (Dollar Cost Averaging) bots, Grid bots, Options bots, and a SmartTrade terminal.
+3Commas is a cloud-based bot platform founded in 2017.
+It supports 20+ exchanges and offers DCA bots, Grid bots, Options bots, and a SmartTrade terminal.

 Testing methodology

-Total capital deployed: ~$8,000.
-I'm not going to publish exact P&L because the market conditions during my test period were specific, but I'll share the configuration that worked and what didn't.
+Total deployed: around $8,000.
+I'm not publishing exact P&L because the market conditions during my test period were specific to that window, but I'll share what worked and what didn't.

 What works well